Notebooks-Now/submission-instructions/structure.md

 venue: Repository Structure
 ---

-A submission repository has a number of expected configuration files, content files and folder dependent on the authoring toolchain used, and if based on a template repository, will also contain a GitHub Actions workflow.
+A submission repository has a number of expected configuration files, content files and folders dependent on the authoring toolchain used, and if based on a template repository, will also contain GitHub Actions workflows.

 Let's review and get familar with the various elements.